deep-wu/deep-wu.github.io/index.md

 ---

 ## 📌 Recent News
-- **Jan 2025**: Our paper *SDomain Adaptation via Feature Disentanglement for Cross-Domain Image Classification* has been accepted by [Pattern Recognition Journal]!
+- **Jan 2025**: Our paper *Domain Adaptation via Feature Disentanglement for Cross-Domain Image Classification* has been accepted by [Pattern Recognition Journal]!
 - **Sep 2024**: Invited to give a talk on *High-Quality Development of AI School* at the Teacher's Day Meeting.
 - **Jul 2024**: Serving as a reviewer for [TIP Journal].